-Acorn – Achievement – Nine of Nut & Seeds (Coins)
+Acorn – Achievement – Nine of Nuts (Pentacles)

 Genus: Quercus – Family: Fagaceae

-Acorns signal a time for achievement, when we have reached a point in our life where we can better appreciate the beauty and abundance that surrounds us.
+Acorn signals a time of achievement.
+We have reached a point in our life where we can now appreciate the beauty and abundance that we have been nurturing.

 Challenge: Being loud or indiscreet.
 Not able to keep secrets especially those that could impact others.

 If you liked what you read and want more... you may be interested in having the actual guidebook and card deck.
 The 204 page full-color book is sold separately from the cards.
 My goal is to find a publisher who can offer this as a set.
 In the meantime, you can purchase either the book or cards via these links.
 Thank you for your support.
 Laural

 Tree Spirit Tarot – Return to the Garden of our Soul